dependabot/dependabot-core/README.md

 - Builds an updated dependency file for each update required.
 - Opens a separate Pull Request for each update, linking to a changelog.

-All that's left for you to do is review the change and merge it.
+All that's left for you to do is review the change.

 ### Using Bump from your local machine